-ParentCo was incorporated in 2006 in Delaware with the objective to acquire, or merge with, an operating business.
-Prior to the Merger, the Company was a "blank check" company, i.e., "a development stage company" that had no specific business plan or purpose, or had indicated that its business plan is to engage in a merger or acquisition with an unidentified company or companies, or other entity or person; and issued "penny stock," as defined in Rule 3a 51-1 under the Exchange Act.
-ParentCo was organized as a vehicle to investigate and, if such investigation warrants, acquire a target company or business seeking the perceived advantages of being a publicly held corporation.
-ParentCo's principal business objective was to achieve long-term growth potential through a combination with an operating business.
+R&R Acquisition VI, Inc. ("ParentCo") was incorporated in 2006 in Delaware with the objective to acquire, or merge with, an operating business.
+Prior to the Merger, R&R Acquisition VI, Inc. was a "blank check" company, i.e., "a development stage company" that had no specific business plan or purpose, or had indicated that its business plan is to engage in a merger or acquisition with an unidentified company or companies, or other entity or person; and issued "penny stock," as defined in Rule 3a 51-1 under the Exchange Act.
+R&R Acquisition VI, Inc. was organized as a vehicle to investigate and, if such investigation warrants, acquire a target company or business seeking the perceived advantages of being a publicly held corporation.
+Its principal business objective was to achieve long-term growth potential through a combination with an operating business.